 • Limited infrastructure

-The organizations that need VBC the most often have the least ability to invest upfront.
+These constraints mean that the organizations that need VBC the most often have the least ability to invest upfront.

 Data and Analytics Gaps